ntd284/Gaming_Time_Management_System/README.md

 - [Consume events](plugins/spark_streaming.py): Consumes events from the message queue, processes them with Spark Streaming, and stores raw data in **Cassandra** and processed data in **Redis** for real-time access.
 - [FetchAPi](plugins/plugins/fetch_api.py): Clients want to capture, process, and expose gaming session data via an API to enforce the rules in real-time using **FastAPI**.
 - Reset per day: Using [cronjob](cronfile) and [flushdb](plugins/flushdb.py) Resets the gaming time for all user at the beginning of a new day at 00:00 AM
+- [Docker-compose](docker-compose.yaml): To run images of Kafka, Cassandra, Redis, and Spark, and create a network for them to communicate.
+- [requirements.txt](requirements.txt): Contains all the required libraries to run the project.